-These changes are not requirements of this Order, except to the extent that they are needed to conform to the Facility Description in Fact Sheet sections 2.1.1 and 2.1.2 or are needed to ensure Facility reliability.
+These changes are not requirements of this Order, except to the extent that they pertain to ensuring Facility reliability.

 3. APPLICABLE PLANS, POLICIES, AND REGULATIONS

 The requirements contained in this Order are based on the requirements and authorities described in this section.